Protests against Proposition 8 supporters: Death threats and vandalism

 Before the vote, Alan Autry (the mayor of Fresno) received an email containing death threats against both himself and Cornerstone Church pastor Jim Franklin.
-This caused police to assign the pastor officers for his protection and motivated the mayor to obtain a bodyguard.
+This prompted police to assign officers to protect Franklin and motivated Autry to obtain a bodyguard.
 According to Fresno's Police Chief Jerry Dyer, the email "did state as to why that threat was made and it was stemming from prop 8."
 Both Autry and Franklin were prominent Proposition 8 supporters.
 As of August 12, 2009, no arrests had been made.

 In the ten days following the November 4 election, seven houses of worship in Utah and ten LDS Church buildings in the Sacramento area were vandalized, including graffiti and meetinghouse glass doors shattered.
 According to the LDS Church's spokesperson for the Sacramento area, the vandalism that they were victims of in the ten days after the election was more than they usually get in an entire year.
 A copy of the Book of Mormon, a Latter-day Saint religious text, was found burning at the front of one of the church's meetinghouses.
 The FBI investigated these events to determine whether a violation of civil rights had occurred.

 Most Holy Reedemer Church, a Catholic parish church in The Castro was vandalized in protest of the Catholic Church's position on the proposition.

 The windows on the Sundstrom family vehicle parked at their home in San Jose were painted "Bigots Live Here", "Stop Bigots", and "God Hates Haters".
-They had a "Protect Marriage Yes on 8” banner.
+They had a "Protect Marriage Yes on 8" banner.
 Several people had homes damaged: bricks thrown through house windows, graffiti, and cars damaged.

 An affiliate group of the radical trans/queer organization Bash Back! claims credit for pouring glue into the locks of an LDS Church meetinghouse and spray painting its walls.
 A Web posting signed by Bash Back!'s Olympia chapter said, "The Mormon church (just like most churches) is a cesspool of filth.
 It is a breeding ground for oppression of all sorts and needs to be confronted, attacked, subverted and destroyed."
 According to the Chicago Tribune, the acts of vandalism against the Latter-day Saint meetinghouse appeared to be in retaliation for support of Proposition 8.

 The Anti-Defamation League released a statement condemning the "defacement and destruction of property."